Linda's Buffy Stuff

 something with someone other than Spike.
 She confesses, but not to the

 police.
 "I'm wrong," she insists.
-Tara offers her absolution -- "it's ok if you love
+Tara offers her absolution -- "it's ok if

 him...and it's ok if you don't."
 And Tara -- who was also the voice of the First